AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Auto save*

   GPS will by default periodically save your work in temporary files.
-This can be configured via the :menuselection:`Edit --> Preferences` dialog).
+This can be configured via the :menuselection:`Edit --> Preferences...` dialog).

 *Automatic highlighting of entities*